Blendify/blender-manual/trunk/blender_docs/manual/addons/node/node_wrangler.rst

    :Hotkey:    :kbd:`Shift-P`

-Select nodes and „wrap“ them in Frame node by hitting :kbd:`Shift-P`.
+Select nodes and "wrap" them in Frame node by hitting :kbd:`Shift-P`.
 Immediately after that hit :kbd:`F6` to set the color and label of the Frame.